 - Realize that criticism is healthy and will push you to grow.

-- Try to connect with the person and learn what their frustrations are.
+- Try to connect with the person and learn what their frustrations are and how you can better address their needs.

 I’ll go further into detail about handling this in a future article.
 But for now, I’ll just say this, you can also leverage a negative review, as well.